 The iSchool Inclusion Institute (i3) is an undergraduate research and leadership development program that prepares students from underrepresented populations for graduate study and careers in the information sciences.
 Only 25 students from across the country are selected each year to become i3 Scholars.
-Those students undertake a yearlong experience that includes two summer institutes hosted by the University of Pittsburgh School of Computing and Information and a research project spanning the year. i3 prepares students for the rigors of graduate study and serves as a pipeline for i3 Scholars into internationally recognized information schools—the iSchools.
+Those students undertake a yearlong experience that includes two summer institutes hosted by SCI and a research project spanning the year. i3 prepares students for the rigors of graduate study and serves as a pipeline for i3 Scholars into internationally recognized information schools—the iSchools.
 Most importantly, i3 empowers students to create change and make an impact on the people around them.

 Sara Fine Institute

-The Sara Fine Institute for Interpersonal Behavior and Technology was founded in 1999 to promote social research on science and technology at the University of Pittsburgh.
-The SFI organizes lectures, hosts distinguished speakers and visiting fellows, fosters research projects, and coordinates programming around a broad range of topics: human-machine relationships, science infrastructures, the risks and benefits of new technologies, communications, digital culture, and more.
+The Sara Fine Institute for Interpersonal Behavior and Technology (SFI) was founded in 1999 to promote social research on science and technology at the University of Pittsburgh.
+SFI organizes lectures, hosts distinguished speakers and visiting fellows, fosters research projects, and coordinates programming around a broad range of topics: human-machine relationships, science infrastructures, the risks and benefits of new technologies, communications, digital culture and more.

 Center for National Preparedness

-The Center for National Preparedness is a broad, multidisciplinary, collaborative enterprise that engages the University’s scientists, engineers, policy experts, and clinical faculty.
-Members of the Center possess expertise in biomedical research, public health, medicine, national security policy, engineering, and information technology.
-The Center synthesizes efforts in place in the Faculty of the Dietrich School of Arts and Sciences, the Graduate School of Public Health, the Graduate School of Public and International Affairs, and the Schools of Engineering, Law, Medicine, Nursing, and Computing and Information.
-Research, education, and training are the foundation of this enterprise.
+The Center for National Preparedness is a broad, multidisciplinary, collaborative enterprise that engages the University’s scientists, engineers, policy experts and clinical faculty.
+Members of the center possess expertise in biomedical research, public health, medicine, national security policy, engineering, and information technology.
+The center synthesizes efforts in place in the faculties of the Dietrich School of Arts and Sciences, the Graduate School of Public Health, the Graduate School of Public and International Affairs, and the Schools of Engineering, Law, Medicine, Nursing, and Computing and Information.
+Research, education and training are the foundation of this enterprise.